Chart Color Schemes

 Glen Waverley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Glen Waverley's dwelling structure, as per the latest Census, consisted of 79.2% houses and 20.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 69.6% houses and 30.3% other dwellings.
-Home ownership in Glen Waverley stood at 42.6%, with mortgaged dwellings at 29.4% and rented dwellings at 28.0%.
-The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,383.
-Median weekly rent in Glen Waverley was $480, compared to Melbourne metro's $440.
-Nationally, Glen Waverley's mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Glen Waverley, as per the latest Census, 79.2% of dwellings were houses, with the remaining 20.8% being semi-detached, apartments, or other types.
+This contrasts with Melbourne metro's figures of 69.6% houses and 30.3% other dwellings.
+Home ownership in Glen Waverley stood at 42.6%, with mortgaged dwellings at 29.4% and rented ones at 28.0%.
+The median monthly mortgage repayment was $2,500, exceeding Melbourne metro's average of $2,383.
+Weekly rent in Glen Waverley was $480, compared to Melbourne metro's $440.
+Nationally, Glen Waverley's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing